 The Bottom Line

 Take a look at it this way: if it worked for you the first time, you don’t want to overuse it and lessen its effect, right?
 After all, you want it to work every single time.
 By increasing the frequency, you will also be coincidentally building your body’s immunity to its properties, making it less efficient in time—something that we won’t want you to experience.
+Be mindful and disciplined in using the plant.

 That’s why we really recommend spacing out your intake and taking it only as needed, and of course, for the sake of your lungs, don’t smoke it.
 If you really want to feel the “soul” of cannabis passing through your body as you breathe, vape it instead.